gard-clsp/january-2023-submission/README.md

 ```

 ###  [Step II] Filter the poisoned examples
+This step must be done inside the docker container.
+#### [OPTION A] Retrain the DINO
-Then, *in the docker*, run the filtering of the poisoned examples:
+*in the docker*, run the filtering of the poisoned examples:
 ```bash
 $ cd /hyperion/egs/poison/dinossl.v1
 $ ./RUN_ALL.sh retrain